-WATERVILLE, MAINE, January 2020 – In today’s climate of cyber-hackers intercepting online payments, accessing home security cameras, penetrating company firewalls and obtaining sensitive personal and client information, it’s critical to understand what you need to be doing in order to protect yourself, your customers, your family, and your business.
+WATERVILLE, MAINE, January 2020 – In today’s climate of cyber-hackers intercepting online payments, accessing home security cameras, penetrating company firewalls and obtaining sensitive personal and client information, it’s critical to understand what you need to be doing in order to protect yourself, your customers, your family, and your business from cyber threats.

 “The Cybersecurity threat landscape is rapidly evolving with threat actors becoming more sophisticated, motivations becoming more diverse, and attack vectors becoming more distributed and varied,” said Leonhirth.
 “This presentation will explore some of the countermeasures and controls available to help combat these risks – and protect the confidentiality, availability, and integrity of critical information assets.”